deshboard/boilerplate-ssh-service/docs/development/README.md

 # Development

-This section explains the development environment with details.
+This section explains the development environment and contains instructions for setting the project environment up.

 ## Table of Contents